A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Code and Input Physics

 We created spherical white dwarfs using pre-relaxed cells of particles rescaled to follow the appropriate enclosed mass-radius relation determined using the Helmholtz equation of state.
-We assumed a composition of 50\% carbon and 50\% oxygen by mass, and a uniform temperature of~$5\times10^6\,$K. The stars were then relaxed in Gasoline for 81 s with thermal energy and motion damped (to~$5\times10^6\,$K and 0 cm s$^{-1}$, respectively) during the first 41 s.
-Ultimately, however, particle velocity noise (described above) prevented cooling of $\gtrsim\,5\times10^6\,\gcc$ material to below $10^7$ K. We checked that after relaxation the density profile was consistent with the solution from hydrostatic equilibrium.
-We found that the central densities agreed to within 2\%, but the radii, as defined by the outermost particle of a relaxed WD, were on average about 7\% too small, reflecting our inability to model the tenuous WD outer layers\footnote{Our relaxed WDs also show evidence of sub-kernel radial banding of particles, which does not appear in any interpolated quantities.
+We assumed a composition of 50\% carbon and 50\% oxygen by mass, and a uniform temperature of~$5\times10^6\,$K. The stars were then relaxed in Gasoline for 81 s ($\sim$10 - 40 dynamical times, depending on the white dwarf mass) with thermal energy and motion damped (to~$5\times10^6\,$K and 0 cm s$^{-1}$, respectively) during the first 41 s, and left free during the remaining 40 s.
+Particle energy noise prevented cooling of $\gtrsim\,5\times10^6\,\gcc$ material to below $10^7$ K. We checked that the density profile of each star after relaxation was consistent with the solution from hydrostatic equilibrium, and found this was the case -- central densities, for example, agreed to within 2\%.
+The radii of the relaxed stars, as defined by the outermost particle of a relaxed WD, on the other hand were on average about 7\% too small, reflecting our inability to model the tenuous WD outer layers\footnote{Our relaxed WDs also show evidence of sub-kernel radial banding of particles, which does not appear in any interpolated quantities.
 We do not believe this banding has an effect on our simulations except for a possible reduction in effective resolution, but will investigate remedies in future work.}.

 We used a constant particle mass of $10^{28}\,$g, so that a $0.4\,\Msun$ WD has $8\times10^4$ particles, and a $1.0\,\Msun$ WD has $2\times10^5$.
 These numbers are similar to those used by \citetalias{loreig09} and \cite{yoonpr07}, and exceed the $\sim2\times10^4$ particles per star used by \cite{dan+12}. \cite{rask+12} performed a resolution test for a merger of two $0.81\,\Msun$ WDs, varying the number of particles per star from $10^5$ to $2\times10^6$.
 They found differences of $\sim\!2\%$ in the mass of the core plus envelope, disk half-mass radius, and inner disk rotation frequency.
 The one qualitative difference they found was that at their highest particle resolution, the WDs failed to break symmetry and disrupt (note that they assumed co-rotating WDs, making such a stable contact configuration possible).
-We perform our own test in Sec.~\ref{ssec:restest} and find similar results, making us confident that our resolution is sufficient.
+We perform our own test in Sec.~\ref{ssec:restest} and find similar results.